ActioPtyLtd/datapipes-pipescript/README.md

 * Assert - validate the data
 * Load - create data in a DataSource
 * Merge - create or update a DataSource using a key

+Note: By adding the onError definition, the running process will return an error code (1) if an exception is detected within the task.

 ### Task Extract